Distortions81/EbitUI/README.md

 These can be whatever you like, but they are converted to lowercase.

-One reserved name is "hud" and will already exist.

 ## seGUI.DrawWindows(screen)

 Render windows to the screen.
 Use this in Draw() at the end.